b-casey/OpenSMACX/README.md

   is called with the 2nd parameter set to -1 in certain instances.
 The original code would then attempt to use this value to check the pact status within the player_data structure of the 1st faction parameter.
-In these instances, it would actually be trying to do the diplomacy check against tutorialMoreBases value.
+In these instances, it would actually be trying to do the diplomacy check against last_turn_new_base value.
 There was a check to skip the pact check if the 2nd parameter was 0.
 The fix now accepts -1 or 0 to skip the pact check.

 v0.2.1